Supporting Educators • Promoting Learning

 Here are some of the ways in which ambivalence might manifest:

-- Choosing method books which steer away from classical music;
+- Choosing funky method books which steer away from classical music.

-- Complaining that exam syllabi are “boring” when they include predominantly classical repertoire, regardless of how universally popular that music might again prove to be;
+- Complaining that exam syllabi are “boring” when they include predominantly classical repertoire, regardless of how universally and enduringly popular that music might be.

-- Favouring new educational music and downloads over established classics;
+- Prioritising contemporary music and song downloads over established classics.

-- Complaining that the classical repertoire is dominated by the music of “dead, white European males”, as if this makes it irrelevant today.
+- Complaining that the classical repertoire is dominated by the music of “dead, white European males”, as if this somehow renders it devoid of universal truth and enduring relevance.

 I’ll return to this last point in a moment, but first we must consider what it is that gives any music its special quality, and how as pianists and teachers this impacts our selection.